Built in Switzerland · Private by architecture · Neutral by jurisdiction

 Built in Zug · Hosted on Swiss-sovereign infrastructure

-First built for our own family-office work.
-Now offered to a wider set of groups whose work shares the same shape: closed, sensitive, and worth getting right.
+Built for groups whose work shares the same shape: closed, sensitive, and worth getting right.

 Every closed group of professionals — five directors on a board, a dozen people in a deal room, a legal team running a regulated matter — is now caught in the same bind.
 The consumer AI products are out of bounds: feeding privileged or material non-public information to a vendor whose terms permit training is not a defensible decision.
-The enterprise AI products are built for thousands of seats inside a single company, not for the small, cross-organisational, advisor-laden rooms where the actual decisions get made.
+The enterprise AI products are built for thousands of seats inside a single company, not for the small, cross-organisational, advisor-laden groups where the actual decisions get made — and they tie the work to AI run by companies, and under jurisdictions, that the group does not answer to.

-So most of these rooms do nothing.
-Members go back to their personal AI accounts on the side, and the work of the room continues to live where it has always lived — in inboxes, scattered files, and the heads of two or three people.
+So most of these groups do nothing.
+Members go back to their personal AI accounts on the side, and the work of the group continues to live where it has always lived — in inboxes, scattered files, and the heads of two or three people.

 and what it decided lives in no one place at all.